Welcome to the Wooden Boat Association of Queensland!

 To encourage and promote contact with interstate and overseas organizations with similar interests;

-On the second Tuesday of each month we have an informal, friendly meeting at the Maritime Museum of Queensland.
+On the second Tuesday of each month we have an informal, friendly meeting.
+The location of upcoming Meetings are shown on our Calendar.
 This commences with a barbecue ($10 per head) which is a great opportunity to seek out advice, recruit volunteers, find out what's going on, or just 'chew the fat'.

 The WBAQ maintains an extensive library under the custody of librarian Mac Finch.
 The library contains books on a wide range of subjects related to the design, building and use of wooden boats; boating in general; and other related topics.
 There is also a wide range of magazines including WoodenBoat, Classic Boat, and many others.
 A limited number of subjects are available on CDs or DVDs.
 Library items may be borrowed by members at monthly meetings.
 A record is kept of borrowings, and members are expected to return them within a reasonable time of one to two months.
 A list of books contained in the WBAQ library is available here.